3. COMPARATIVE

 A. ACCOUNTING TERMS AND DETERMINATION OF ACCOUNTING

-According to Prof. Haim Falk explained that there are four advantages to using international accounting standards:
+to Prof. Haim Falk explained that there are four advantages to using international

 1. With regard to rekonsiliasikepentingan - special interests of managers - managers who are responsible for financial reporting and the needs of users of financial information